Sharing is caring!

 If you have come across the work of spiritual teacher Eckhart Tolle, including his best-selling book ‘The Power Of Now’, then you’re likely to have come across the concept of the ’emotional pain-body’.
 Although Tolle’s books explains the concept in depth, it can be a little hard to grasp due to its figurative and intangible nature.

 Having studied Tolle’s work for several years, I believe I now fully understand what he means by the pain-body, which I will attempt to clarify below.
 In a nutshell, the emotional pain-body is an accumulation of the residue of all the emotional pain that you’ve experienced throughout your life.
 Literally an invisible body of emotional pain, it is a reservoir of negativity that is constantly seeking to be fed and cause further pain.
-Although this may sound very abstract, understanding if fully can truly transform your life and emotions for the better.
+Although this may sound very abstract, understanding it fully can truly transform your life and emotions for the better.
 Read on to find out more about the pain-body, where is comes from, how it impacts your life, and the first step to overcoming this negative phenomenon.

 What Is The Emotional Pain-Body?